 Wilderness Systems Pungo 120 - Best Lake Kayak

 The Phase 3 AirPro seat is genuinely a step above everything else in the recreational kayak category.
-On a full-day paddle across Sebago Lake, we were still comfortable at hour six.
-Most kayak seats start hurting after two.
+Reviewers routinely report staying comfortable on full-day paddles, the kind of six-hour outing across Sebago Lake where most kayak seats start hurting after two.
 The large cockpit means you can get in and out without the awkward shimmy that narrower boats demand, which matters when you are launching from rocky Maine shorelines.

 Tracking is solid for a 12-foot recreational boat.
-We held a straight line across Moosehead with minimal corrective strokes, even with a crosswind.
-The hull design finds a good balance between stability and efficiency.
+The hull holds a straight line with minimal corrective strokes, even in a crosswind, finding a good balance between stability and efficiency.

 The catch is weight.
 At 49 pounds, car-topping the Pungo solo is a workout, and carrying it any distance from a parking lot to the water gets old fast.
-And while it handles lake chop well, we would not take it into Penobscot Bay on anything but the calmest days.
+And while it handles lake chop well, this is not a boat for Penobscot Bay on anything but the calmest days.
 Ocean swells expose the limits of a wide recreational hull.
-For lakes and protected coastal water, though, the Pungo is the best sit-in kayak we tested.
+For lakes and protected coastal water, though, the Pungo is the best sit-in kayak on this list.

 Advanced Elements AdvancedFrame Convertible - Best Inflatable

-We were skeptical.
-An inflatable kayak on the Allagash?
-But the aluminum frame bow and stern give the AdvancedFrame something most inflatables completely lack: a defined keel line that actually tracks.
-On day two of our Allagash trip, we paddled alongside a hardshell and kept pace without constantly correcting course.
-That is not normal for an inflatable.
+An inflatable kayak on the Allagash sounds like a compromise, but the aluminum frame bow and stern give the AdvancedFrame something most inflatables completely lack: a defined keel line that actually tracks.
+Owners report keeping pace alongside hardshells without constantly correcting course, which is not normal for an inflatable.

 The convertible design lets you paddle solo or clip in a second seat for tandem use.
-We used it both ways.
 Solo, it handles like a slightly sluggish touring kayak.
 Tandem, it fits two adults and enough gear for a day trip comfortably.

-The real advantage showed up at portage time.
+The real advantage shows up at portage time.
 The AdvancedFrame rolls into a bag that fits in a car trunk.
-On the Allagash, while other groups were muscling 50-pound hardshells over portage trails, we carried our kayak in a backpack-style bag.
+On the Allagash, while other groups are muscling 50-pound hardshells over portage trails, you can carry this kayak in a backpack-style bag.
 That alone is worth the trade-offs in performance.

 NRS Chinook OS PFD - Best Paddling PFD